 - Granado Espada gives all of its characters at least three stances.
 Player Mooks have more, but are limited by what weapons they're holding, occasionally requiring a Real Time Weapon Change.

-- Star Wars: The Old Republic: Jedi Knights and Sith Warriors have different light saber stances that offer passive boosts.
+- Star Wars: The Old Republic: Jedi Knights and Sith Warriors learn different lightsaber stances that offer passive boosts: specifically, Shii-Cho (I), Shien (V), Ataru (IV), Soresu (III), and Juyo (VII), though all but the first one are additionally restricted to a particular Prestige Class.
 Bounty Hunters and Troopers can switch out ammo for similar effects.
 The Imperial Agents and Smugglers have truer stances, being able to take cover, required for many of their attacks.
 Several classes can go into a stealth mode as well, effectively another stance.

 - Lost Souls MUD has this in the form of a "combat mode" system, encompassing both such basics as aggressive and defensive modes and esoterica like berserking and combat meditation.